 They spend time helping on the yard, grooming, learning new skills, and enjoying time outside.
 The knowledge and skills they learn will give them the option to do the ABRS (Association of British Riding Schools) Tests which are held regularly at the stables.

 If Junior Volunteer Club sounds like something your child might be interested in, please go to the ‘Become a volunteer’ page to fill in an application form.

 There is a cost of £10 per session for Junior Volunteering; however, we do have a number of free places available.
 Please ask in reception for more information.

 The main focus though is to spend time with the ponies and have fun!

-Please go the ‘Become a volunteer’ page to fill out an online form and our adult volunteer coordinator will get in touch.
+If you have spare time and are interested in joining our project, please go to the ‘Become a volunteer’ page to fill out an online form and our adult volunteer coordinator will get in touch.